-Although there’s always a little bit of deviation here and there, it’s my goal to write two posts a week on this blog and on my business blog.
-For all my other blogs, my goal is to write at least one post a week.
-I try to space them out so that they’re not competing against each other when they go live, as they all initially go onto Twitter.
+It used to be my goal to write two posts a week on this blog and on my business blog.
+For all my other blogs, my goal was to write at least one post a week.
+I tried to space them out so they weren’t competing against each other when they went live, as I initially promote them all on Twitter.

 Lately I’ve been going after some of the latest recommendations that I see online, both by folks with sites ranked high and sites ranked low.
 One of the latest recommendations is that, instead of writing more articles, all of us should concentrate on writing one “epic” post a week, something along the lines of 5,000 to 10,000 words.
 Supposedly, Google likes those posts better, ranks you better, more people will see and share your stuff and you’ll be the latest golden goose to strike it rich.